Dhivehi Premier League: Competition format

 The Premier League began with 8 teams, with a format in which each club plays the others thrice (a double round-robin system), for a total of 21 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match decides rank.

-In 2025, the league format changed, now the club plays the others twice for a total of 18 games.
+In 2025, the league format changed to now include 10 teams, now the club plays the others twice for a total of 18 games.
 Teams are ranked by total points, goal difference, and goals scored.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship or relegation, a play-off match decides the rank.
-The bottom two teams of the league gets relegated to the Regional Leagues, (the current Second Division), while the teams who finish 7th and 8th respectively they will go to the Promotion/Relegation playoff with the winners of the 4 Regional League, with the top 6 avoiding relegation all together.
+The bottom two teams of the league gets relegated to the Regional Leagues, (the current Second Division), while the teams who finish 7th and 8th respectively they will go to the Promotion/Relegation playoff with the winners of the 4 FAM Regional League, with the top 6 avoiding relegation all together.